Questions about Home Price Movement agreements

-A shared equity release is a good way to get immediate value out of your home’s existing equity without the need to take on new debt (i.e., a 2nd loan, HELOC, or reverse mortgage).
+A Home Price Movement agreement is a good way to get immediate value out of your home’s existing equity without the need to take on new debt (i.e., a 2nd loan, HELOC, or reverse mortgage).
 It also displaces some of the risk of depreciation in the event property values decline during a certain period of time.
-In return, you agree to share with QuantmRE any appreciation or depreciation in the value of the property over time.
-This means that if the property appreciates in value over time, that when you sell, you’ll realize less of that appreciation in value, as a portion of it will be paid to us.
+In return, you agree to share with QuantmRE an agreed percentage of the appreciation or depreciation in the value of the property over time.
+This means that if the property appreciates in value over time, you’ll realize less of that appreciation in value when you sell, as a portion of it will be paid to us.

-Shared equity arrangements as a way of financing personal housing has been going on informally for a long time.
+Home Price Movement agreements as a way of financing personal housing have been around informally for a long time.
 The sort of traditional approach in doing this has been for family members of the home buyer, or private or government institutions trying to support homeownership in high cost living areas, to share equity with the primary homeowner occupant.
-QuantmRE is formalizing what had been an informal arrangement by bringing to market a standardized, legal and market framework for doing shared equity financing.
-Our business approach includes the ability for secondary trading of the equity investment without impacting the home owner and also can be done with non-owner occupied single family homes that are held as investment properties.
+QuantmRE is formalizing what had been an informal arrangement by bringing to market a standardized, legal and market framework for home price movement financing through our Home Price Movement agreements.
+Our business approach includes the ability for investors to trade their interests without impacting the home owner.
+Our agreements are also available to non-owner occupied single family homes that are held as investment properties.

 Homeowners are listed as owner on title.
 QuantmRE will record with the county recorder’s office a Performance Deed of Trust on your property.
 This is a lien on the property that protects our interests, but is not a loan, security or swap instrument.
 Our agreement with the homeowner is simply a consumer contract that memorializes our investment in the property.

 No- we do not require the home to be owner occupied.
-Shared equity can be a great source of new funding for rental/investment property owners.
+Home Price Movement agreements can be a great source of new funding for rental/investment property owners.

-The property owner has responsibility to properly maintain the property, pay all property taxes on time and make sure that the property is properly insured in accordance with the provisions of the shared equity agreement with Quantm RE.
+The property owner has responsibility to properly maintain the property, pay all property taxes on time and make sure that the property is properly insured in accordance with the provisions of the Home Price Movement agreement with Quantm RE.

 QuantmRE will have an appraisal by an independent qualified appraiser, to determine the value of the subject property.